Updated: March 7th 2018

 | Nepal travel guides

 Once you reach the eastern end of Bhaktapur Durbar square past the 55 Window Palace and Siddhi Lakshmi Temple you'll see two lone stone lions.
-If you walk from behind to the front of the lions you might notice the remnants of building behind them.
+If you walk from behind to the front of the lions you might notice the remnants of a building behind them.

 There was once a building here that was destroyed in the 1934 earthquake.
 Today only the dutiful lions remain in place.